 Be Certain by Visiting Your Vet

-These signs and symptoms will point you in the right direction, but if you want to know for sure whether your dog is suffering from hip dysplasia, you’ll need to visit your vet for the final answer.
+These signs and symptoms will point you in the right direction, but if you want to know for sure whether your dog is suffering from hip problems, you’ll need to visit your vet for the final answer.
 Remember, early diagnosis is important.
-The sooner you’re able to identify the causes of your pup’s pain, the sooner you can help support their comfort and recovery.

 The vet will usually begin by a routine blood chemical profile, which includes an electrolyte panel, urinalysis, and blood count.
 A test like this is standard protocol during a typical checkup.
 Next, the vet might use a joint laxity (or joint looseness) test to get a better feel for the problem.